Programs and Systems for the Creation of a Comfortable Working Environment

 Toward Increased Job Satisfaction and Engagement

-Sumitomo Riko is promoting the "Iki-Iki (Lively) 5 Activities" to "foster a corporate culture full of job satisfaction" in the 2029 Sumitomo Riko Group Vision (2029V).
+Sumitomo Riko is promoting the "Lively and Active 5 Activities" to "foster a corporate culture full of job satisfaction" in the 2029 Sumitomo Riko Group Vision (2029V).